m50d/m50d.github.com/_posts/2015-09-28-when-rust-makes-sense.md

 [3] Ish - I couldn't live without higher-kinded types these days, so I find it hard to recommend a language without them, even for a beginner dipping their first toe in the functional waters.

-[4] That is to say, typed-and-immutable.
+[4] That is to say, typed-and-immutable - the lisp tradition has every right to the name but is a quite different cluster of languages from the one I'm talking about.
+I have a post on this in the pipeline.